ilyaigpetrov/symlink-to/README.markdown

 You will have to reinstall `symlink-to` package or invoke `npm run install` inside it's folder.

-If you know any other ways to quickly convert symlinks —, please, let me know.
+If you know any other ways to quickly convert symlinks of node_modules recursively —, please, let me know.

 ### Compatability Table